Write For Us

 We would like to see an outline initially, rather than a complete engineering article.
 We can often help authors to refine their outline to something we can accept, but if they had sent the completed piece to us, we would have rejected it.

-Contact us via our email, info@websiteforengineers.com and include:
+Contact us via our email, info [at] websiteforengineers [dot] com, and include:

 We’re always glad to make new contacts and explore new possibilities.
-We would be very happy to welcome you on board our Website For Engineers team!
+We would be pleased to welcome you on board our Website for Engineers team!

 Good luck!